jrmckenna/AWS-SageMaker-R-Workshop/RStudio-EC2/README.md

 - Once logged into the EC2 instance and while it is running, open a browser, and type: `http://localhost:8787/`

   **Note:** You might see connect failed messages in your terminal while RStudio and the required R packages are installing.
 The installation process takes approximately 15 minutes.

+   **Note:** If you receive an error  "bind: Address already in use" when running the SSH link and/or the message "Error: Incorrect or invalid username/password", you may need to uninstall your local version of RStudio Server.

   Sign in with the following credentials: